 All are invited to take advantage of the resources below provided by Black People Meet @ ASMS as a follow-up to the webinar.

-Continue the Dialogue, Submit a Question by June 19th
+Continue the Dialogue, Submit a Question

 To continue the dialogue of Q&A begun during the webinar, we have developed a plan to continue the conversation, provide support, and bring our community together.